nrb4824/DeepLabCut/docs/Overviewof3D.md

  The purpose of the subdirectories is as follows:

  **calibration_images:** This directory will contain a set of calibration images acquired from the two cameras.
 A calibration image can be acquired using a printed checkerboard and its pair wise images are taken from both the cameras to consider as a set of calibration images.
-These pair of images are saved as ``.jpg`` with camera names as the prefix. e.g. ``camera-1-01.jpg`` and ``camera-2-01.jpg`` for the first pair of images.
-While taking the images:
-- Keep the orientation of the chessboard same and do not rotate more than 30 degrees.
-Rotating the chessboard circular will change the origin across the frames and may result in incorrect order of detected corners.
-- Cover several distances, and within each distance, cover all parts of the image view (all corners and center).
-Use a chessboard as big as possible, ideally a chessboard with of at least 8x6 squares.
-- Aim for taking at least 70 pair of images as after corner detection, some of the images might need to be discarded due to either incorrect corner detection or incorrect order of detected corners.

  **camera_matrix:** This directory will store the parameter for both the cameras as a pickle file.
 Specifically, these pickle files contain the intrinsic and extrinsic camera parameters.
 While the intrinsic parameters represent a transformation from 3-D camera's coordinates into the image coordinates, the extrinsic parameters represent a rigid transformation from world coordinate system to the 3-D camera's coordinate system.